speedy4all/SelectableTable/README.md

 # SelectableTable

-A list with the ability to select rows and perform actions with them.
+This is a reusable component with the ability to select rows and perform actions with them.

 # Install && run